Adoliin/mcp-gdrive/README.md

 ### Authentication

+The server supports two authentication methods:

+#### 1. OAuth Authentication (Default)

+This method requires user interaction to authenticate:

-Next you will need to run `node ./dist/index.js` to trigger the authentication step
+1. Run `node ./dist/index.js` to trigger the authentication step

-You will be prompted to authenticate with your browser.
-You must authenticate with an account in the same organization as your Google Cloud project.
+2. You will be prompted to authenticate with your browser
+3. You must authenticate with an account in the same organization as your Google Cloud project

-Your OAuth token is saved in the directory specified by the `GDRIVE_CREDS_DIR` environment variable.
+4. Your OAuth token is saved in the directory specified by the `GDRIVE_CREDS_DIR` environment variable

 ![Authentication Prompt](https://i.imgur.com/TbyV6Yq.png)

+#### 2. Service Account Authentication

+For automated or headless environments, you can use a service account instead:

+1. [Create a service account](https://console.cloud.google.com/iam-admin/serviceaccounts) in your Google Cloud project
+2. Grant the service account appropriate permissions to access the Google Drive resources you need
+3. Create a key for the service account and download it as JSON
+4. Rename the file to `service-account.json` and place it in the directory specified by `GDRIVE_CREDS_DIR`
+5. Optional: Set the environment variable `USE_SERVICE_ACCOUNT=true` to force service account authentication

+The service account method doesn't require user interaction and is ideal for automated systems or server environments.

+**Note**: To use service account authentication with shared Google Drive files, you must share the files with the service account's email address.

 ### Usage with Desktop App